nabiu256/odin-projects/README.md

 courses.
 I started this course as a way to improve my frontend skills, in a fun way.

 You can visit the results on the associated
-[Github Pages](https://janadev1.github.io/odin-projects/), or visit the links down below.
+[Github Pages](https://janadev1.github.io/odin-projects/), or using the links down below.

 ## Projects